millersartin/Html-input-sent-to-Discord-webhook/README.md

 Simple input box that will send text to discord channel through webhook

 Enter your webhook url where it says to replace in the index file

+Made this becuase I took to much time trying to figure out how do to this hoping someone can find this helpful